 One of their organic farming methods is to wrap fruits with plastic bags as a way to prevent insects from eating the fruits.
 Such manual work can be very tedious which is also the reason why organic produce is usually more expensive.

-Raw vegans like to use mulberries was a sweeter in place of dates.
+Raw vegans like to use mulberries was a sweetener in place of dates.
 It’s certainly not as sweet as dates but it is a great source of vitamin C and other antioxidants.

-Its fruits aren’t just the ones that are beneficial towards our bodies.
+Its fruits aren’t just the ones that are beneficial to our bodies.
 Even the leaves of the mulberry plant have health-boosting properties of healing cold and minor illnesses.

 How to tell if the mulberry is ripe?
 When they turned really dark…almost like blackberries.